 Online counseling may not be as widely recognized as your traditional in-person counseling, but that doesn’t mean it isn’t significant or effective.
-More and more people are discovering just how beneficial online therapy is—as it enables you to attend your sessions virtually, making it an exceptionally convenient and ingenuous approach.
+More and more people are discovering that online therapy really works—as it enables you to attend your sessions virtually, making it an exceptionally convenient and ingenuous approach.
 Here’s what I’m getting at: if you’re looking into to therapy, but you just haven’t been able to say “yes” because of a hectic schedule or nervous reservations, look no further.
 Pause no further.
 Hesitate no further.
-Online counseling is the solution to your problems; and you owe it to yourself to start your journey asap.
-Now, I know you can’t just snap your fingers and magically make this happen—it’ll take a little bit of time to find the right counselor.
-So, until then, here are some wise words from licensed counselors to keep you motivated and excited for what’s to come:
+Online therapy really works and it might be the solution to your problems.
+Not to mention there are many benefits of online counseling, as compared with in-person counseling.
+Licensed counselors help me prove that online therapy works, and there are many benefits of online counseling to observe for yourself.
+Here’s what your online counselor can help you learn:

 1) Establish healthy boundaries.